Phantom scalar field counterpart to Curzon-Chazy spacetime: The non-scalar singularity

 together with $e_2$ and $e_3$ from \eqref{tetradgeod} where $\hat{e}_1$ is the tangent vector we obtain the only nonzero Ricci component

 which is finite.
 The parallel transport equations are again satisfied for this frame ($\hat{e}_1^\alpha \nabla_\alpha \hat{e}_\nu^\mu=0$).

 The hypersurface $r=0$ is then a Ricci curvature singularity which is encountered in some frames while in others the curvature is regular.
 We can even find coordinates in which the Ricci tensor is finite.
 For $x=e^{\frac{m}{r}}$ the scalar field is $\Phi=\mp\ln(x)$ and $\tensor{R}{_1_1}\sim \frac{1}{x^2}$ which is zero for $x\rightarrow \infty$.
-The scalar field is however singular no matter which frame we use and therefore it would be surprising if the hypersurface $r=0$ were regular and we could extend the spacetime beyond this boundary.
+The scalar field is however singular no matter which frame we use and therefore it would be surprising if the hypersurface $r=0$ were regular and we could extend the spacetime beyond this boundary. {In fact, even without considering the scalar field, the divergent components of the Riemann curvature tensor (as seen in \eqref{riemann}) in the parallel‐propagated frame \eqref{tetradgeod} rule out the existence of any extensions (see \cite{Clarke}). }